crest-lab/crest-docs/page/examples/irmsd.md

 The example below is taken from the publication: both files contain the *same* conformer of fluoxetine, but `struc2.xyz` has a completely scrambled atom order and an additional random rotation applied.
-The two figures show the identical molecule with the respective atom numbering — the oxygen, for instance, is atom 13 in the first and atom 38 in the second file:
+The two figures show the identical molecule with the respective atom numbering.
+The oxygen, for instance, is atom 13 in the first and atom 38 in the second file:
 {: .text-justify }

 <div style="display:flex; flex-wrap:wrap; gap:1em; justify-content:center; align-items:flex-start">
 <div style="flex:1 1 320px">
-{% include image.html file="irmsd-fluoxetine-1.jpg" alt="Fluoxetine with the atom numbering of struc1.xyz" caption="<code>struc1.xyz</code> — fluoxetine with its original atom numbering." %}
+{% include image.html file="irmsd-fluoxetine-1.jpg" alt="Fluoxetine with the atom numbering of struc1.xyz" caption="<code>struc1.xyz</code>: fluoxetine with its original atom numbering." %}
 </div>
 <div style="flex:1 1 320px">
-{% include image.html file="irmsd-fluoxetine-2.jpg" alt="Fluoxetine with the scrambled atom numbering of struc2.xyz" caption="<code>struc2.xyz</code> — the same conformer, rotated and with scrambled atom numbering." %}
+{% include image.html file="irmsd-fluoxetine-2.jpg" alt="Fluoxetine with the scrambled atom numbering of struc2.xyz" caption="<code>struc2.xyz</code>: the same conformer, rotated and with scrambled atom numbering." %}
 </div>
 </div>